Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 title: Email random inspirational quote
 ---

-This basic project should demonstrate your understanding of mocks/spies.
+This project should demonstrate your understanding of mocks/spies.

 We'll be making an application that sends emails.

 ## Set up

 Step 1 is to sign up for [Brevo](https://www.brevo.com/).
 You can sign up for the free plan.
-Once you are logged in click on the drop down near the profile profile avatar at the top right of the page and click on SMTP & API.
+Once you are logged in click on the drop down near the profile avatar at the top right of the page and click on SMTP & API.
 This is where you will find the SMTP settings.
 It'll look something like this:

 ```
 SMTP server: smtp-relay.sendinblue.com